-Attach the handle to the top of the machine by slotting it into place and securing with the screws provided.
-Slide the handle extension into the handle and secure with the screw provided.
+Attach the handle to the top of the machine by slotting it into place and securing with the two screws provided.
+For those models with a handle extension, simply slide it into the handle and secure with the screw provided.

-The gas bottle is secured to the machine using the large worm drive fastening band which is threaded through the opening provided on the rear panel of the machine.
+The gas bottle is secured to the machine using the large worm drive clip which is threaded through the opening provided on the rear panel of the machine, (NOT EN Models).
+15

-B. Installing the Welding Wire
+B. The Welding Shield